 For SN150 models, the combined number of reports and curves is restricted to 5 and can be read for up to 7 days.
-For U30S/U70S and SN200/SN300 models, you can obtain the full feature by using an external storage medium such as an SD card and by subscribing to the "external storage" option (refer to the module Logs -Syslog).
+For U30S/U70S and SN200/SN300 models, you can obtain the full feature by using an external storage medium such as an SD card (refer to the module Logs - Syslog).
 Only the SD format is compatible: Micro SD or Nano SD cards fitted with an adapter are not supported.

-Search This field allows looking for monitoring graphs or tables using keywords.
+This field allows looking for monitoring graphs or tables using keywords.